 Akira Kurosowa, one of the early masters of cinema, once remarked “With a good script, a good director can produce a masterpiece; with the same script a mediocre director can make a passable film.
 But with a bad script even a good director can’t possibly make a good film.’

-The same logic applies to training videos too.
+The same logic applies to employee training videos too.
 It’s all in the work you put backstage on the storyboard and script, before making your video a reality.
-When you think about your video, remember to establish connection with your viewers or learners within the first 10 seconds of your video and script it well in simple language.
+When you think about your video, remember to establish connection with your viewers or learners within the first 10 seconds of your employee training video and script it well in simple language.
 If this is achieved, more than half the job is done.

 (This article originally appeared on Training Industry.)